wangqq6/wangqq6.github.io/README.md

 ### About me
 I am currently a Ph.D. candidate in the Department of Mechanical and Automation Engineering, The Chinese University of Hong Kong (CUHK).
-Before joining Prof. Li Zhang's group, I was working as a master student in the Department of Mechanical and Aerospace Engineering, The Hong Kong University of Science and Technology (HKUST).
+Before joining Prof. Li Zhang's group in 2016, I was working as a master student in the Department of Mechanical and Aerospace Engineering, The Hong Kong University of Science and Technology (HKUST).
+I received my B.Eng in Mechatronics from Hefei University of Technology (HFUT) in 2015.

 ### Recent Highlights
 - Our paper, entitled _Real-time Magnetic Navigation of a Rotating Colloidal Microswarm Under Ultrasound Guidance_ has been accepted in **IEEE Trans.
 Biomedical Engineering**!
-- Our paper, entitled _Reconfigurable Magnetic Microswarm for Thrombolysis under Ultrasound Imaging_ has been accepted in **ICRA 2020** (Paris)!
+- Our paper, entitled _Reconfigurable Magnetic Microswarm for Thrombolysis under Ultrasound Imaging_ has been accepted in **ICRA 2020 (Paris)**!

 ### Selected Journal Publications